preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/header/index.rst

 Header settings for the Business Profile
 ==========================================

-The following settings are avaible for the Header:
+The following settings are available for the Header:

 .. image:: business-profile-settings-header-new3.png